tcdjlin/software-system-holistic-design/README.md

-## Robust Design of Software Systems - Software Design: From UML Diagrams to Projects
+## Holistic Design of Software Systems - Software Design: From UML Diagrams to Projects

 Using Board Game as an example of **implementation**.